My Grandma’s Irish Soda Bread

 I have some Irish ancestry, thanks to my grandma.
 However, I only cook Irish foods one day a year, St. Patrick’s Day.
 When I make that dinner, though, everything is homemade.
 I serve corned beef, potatoes, carrots, and cabbage with malt vinegar on the side.
 Of course, Irish Soda Bread is part of the menu.

 The recipe that I use is my grandma’s.
 The only difference is that I don’t add raisins.
 The appearance of dried fruit in the bread would make it unappealing to many of my family members.
-Also, according to family history, grandma and her sister differed in how to make Irish Soda Bread.
+Also, according to family history, Grandma and her sister differed in how to make Irish Soda Bread.
 Grandma never added caraway seeds, which works for my family also, but her sister did.
 Apparently, it was a longtime family rivalry.

 A note on making this recipe